Private EHCP assessments — the platform drafts your evidence pack | EHCP Clarity

 Comprehensive needs profile across all four SEN areas, clear recommendations for SEN provision required, opinion on whether mainstream resources can meet needs, comparison with EHCP-level provision, and specific Section F-style recommendations (hours, frequency, qualifications).
 Generic clinical reports are less useful than EHCP-focused ones.

-Do private reports replace LA-commissioned reports?
+Do private reports replace local authority-commissioned reports?

 Sources and further reading